lamusique/ScalaCollider/README.md

 * `package` &ndash; packages jar in target/scala-version
 * `console` &ndash; opens a Scala REPL with ScalaCollider on the classpath

-Running `xsbt update` should download all the dependencies from scala-tools.org.
+Running `sbt update` should download all the dependencies from scala-tools.org.

 ### creating an IntelliJ IDEA project